CyberSecuriTim/ad-gpo-deployment/README.md

 <h3> STEP 2.3: Deploy the newly edited "Default Domain Policy" to the Domain Client VM. </h3>

 - (Turn on the Domain Client VM if it was turned off) Login to the Domain Client VM as a Domain Admin account.
-- Run the command prompt or powershell as an administrator and enter the command "gpupdate /force" to adminstratively "force" the newly edited GPO to be applied to the client VM.
+- Run the command prompt or PowerShell as an administrator and enter the command "gpupdate /force" to administratively "force" the newly edited GPO to be applied to the client VM.
-- Also run the command "gpresult /r" to display the GPO's that have been applied to this Domain Client
+- Also run the command "gpresult /r" to display the GPOs that have been applied to this Domain Client

 ![image](https://github.com/user-attachments/assets/fa8fd839-ede3-49a8-957f-54685b620853)